zzmp/hifi-docs/_api/avatar/functions/MyAvatar.clearJointData.md

 ## Example

-Take a look at the crazylegs script.
+Take a look at the `crazylegs.js` script.

 First, joints wildly manipulated: